Olivera2708/Olivera2708/README.md

 ## :woman_technologist: &nbsp;About Me

-I am a Student from Novi Sad, Serbia.
+I’m a Software Engineer from Novi Sad, Serbia.

-- 👩‍🎓 I’m studying Software Engineering and Information Technologies at the Faculty of Technical Sciences.
+👩‍🎓 I earned my Bachelor’s degree in Software Engineering from the Faculty of Technical Sciences, University of Novi Sad.
-- 🔭 Exploring Artificial Intelligence and Machine Learning.
+🔭 I’m currently exploring the fields of Artificial Intelligence and Machine Learning.
-- ⌛ In my free time I enjoy making games.
+⌛ In my free time, I enjoy developing games and experimenting with creative ideas.

 #### &nbsp;My profiles